 When it comes to designing a space, the color palette is usually the first step, and by far the most important element.
 Off the bat, it sets the tone for your project, whether it be bohemian with a vintage twist, or modern with a hint of glamour.
-And while large spaces like living rooms and bedrooms can boast a variety of hues, smaller spaces, like the bathroom, the lack of color could actually work in your favor.
-Ahead, 20 black and white bathrooms so good, you won't miss a stitch of pastel or a hint of jewel tones.
+And while large spaces like living rooms and bedrooms can boast a variety of hues, in smaller spaces like the bathroom, the lack of color could actually work in your favor.
+Ahead, 20 black-and-white bathrooms so good, you won't miss a stitch of pastel or a hint of jewel tones.

 Most bathrooms have a small window, but replacing it with a large window will completely change the look of your space.
 With tons of light shining through your new window, even the smallest bathrooms can look large.
 Extra credit for finding a window that complements your color palette.

 Play With Patterns

 Utilize black and white in a fun patterned wallpaper.
 This eye-catching use of the color pair is an instant showstopper.

 Go Luxe with Black-and-White Marble

 The most popular style of marble right now is of the white and pale gray variety.
 However, a white marble with black veins makes a major impact.
 Dressing an entire shower in the luxe material is a bold move that won't disappoint.

 This is by far the easiest update you can make in any room, but it's a necessary one.
 Swapping the drawer pulls and knobs on cabinets from the standard white to a contrasting black looks chic and custom.